 The Adult-Gerontology (CNS) concentration prepares nurses as expert providers of care to patients/families across the continuum of healthcare services (from wellness through acute care).
 The CNS functions as a developer and manager of programs of care for populations of patients; as a leader, consultant, mentor, and change agent in advancing nurse practice; as a clinical outcomes manager who produces quality, cost-effective outcomes; as a leader of multidisciplinary groups in implementing innovative projects; and as a developer of research projects that test innovative practices.

-This concentration includes choice of a clinical emphasis in cardiopulmonary, critical care, oncology, trauma and emergency preparedness (TEP) or a directed (self-designed) emphasis.
-The directed emphasis allows the student to design a clinical emphasis in a particular area of interest, e.g., internal medicine, surgery, orthopedics.
+This concentration allows the CNS student to focus on a clinical emphasis of choice such as: cardiopulmonary, critical care, oncology, or trauma and emergency preparedness (TEP).
 Full and part-time study is available.
 A minimum of 1000 clinical hours is included.
-Graduates are eligible for national certification by the American Nurses Credentialing Center, the American Association of Critical Care Nurses, or the Oncology Nursing Society (if oncology emphasis is selected).
+Graduates are eligible for national certification by the American Nurses Credentialing Center or the American Association of Critical Care Nurses.

 Courses with a “D", are delivered synchronously via distance technology.
 Such courses are open only to qualified on-site students as per Policy 438.

 A sample program plan for full time study is provided below.

 - NUR 2044 Nursing Graduate Orientation Module 0 cr.

 - NUR 2011/2011D* Applied Statistics for Evidence-based Practice 3 cr.